Cat Stevens: Film and television soundtracks

 In July 1970, Stevens recorded one of his songs, "But I Might Die Tonight", for the Jerzy Skolimowski film Deep End.
 He contributed two songs to the 1971 film Harold and Maude, but was annoyed when director Hal Ashby decided to use the original demos instead of allowing Stevens to finish them.
 The film used seven other Stevens songs as well but, perhaps because of the dispute, the soundtrack album was not released until 2007.

 After his religious conversion in the late 1970s, Stevens stopped granting permission for his songs to be used in films.
 However, almost 20 years later, in 1997, the film Rushmore received his permission to use his songs "Here Comes My Baby" and "The Wind"; this showed a new willingness on his part to release music from his Western "pop star" days.
 In 2000, "Peace Train" was included in the movie Remember the Titans, and Almost Famous used the song "The Wind".
-In 2006 "Peace Train" featured in the soundtrack to We Are Marshall.
+In 2006, "Peace Train" was featured in the soundtrack to We Are Marshall.
+In 2023, “The Wind” was included in the film Are You There God?
+It's Me, Margaret., the film adaptation of the 1970 novel with the same name.